bc-computing/gus-automation/README.md

       - --json: saves metrics to json file under metrics
       - Many discrete percentile values can be passed.
 All but max and min are ignored when interval flag is set.
       - If UPPER_BOUND is undefined and --interval is set, then UPPER_BOUND=100 .

+### Single Experiment
+#### Standard
+1. Modify `config.json` to choose the settings for the experiment that will be run.
+The file `config_instrunction.md` provides information on each field of the config for your convenience.
+   1. Hint: It is likely that you will have to modify the default communication parameters to get the experiment to work.
+2. Run `python3.8 setup_network_delay_test.py config.json` to create/remove artificial delay between servers.
+Delay settings are persistent.
+3. Run `python3.8 run_experiment_test.py config.json` to run the experiment.

+#### Layered
+Documentation coming soon

 ## Workflow
 ### Single Experiment